PhD Classics and Ancient History

 There are a range of scholarships, studentships and awards to support both UK and overseas postgraduate researchers, details of which can be found via the links below.

-To apply University of Manchester funding, you must indicate in your application the competitions for which you wish to be considered.
-The deadline for most internal competitions, including AHRC NWCDTP and School of Arts, Languages and Cultures studentships is 12 January 2024.
+To apply for University of Manchester funding, you must indicate in your application the competitions for which you wish to be considered.
+The deadline for most internal competitions, including AHRC NWCDTP and School of Arts, Languages and Cultures studentships is 13 January 2025.

 All external funding competitions have a specified deadline for submitting the funding application form and a separate (earlier) deadline for submitting the online programme application form, both of which will be stated in the funding competition details below.

-For more information about funding, visit our funding page to browse for scholarships, studentships and awards you may be eligible for.
+For more funding information, visit our funding page or our funding database to search for scholarships, studentships and awards you may be eligible for.

 Contact details